 Education is a purposeful activity directed at achieving certain aims, such as transmitting knowledge or fostering skills and character traits.
-These aims may include the development of understanding, rationality, 1.
-Economic kindness and honesty.
-It also refers to the discipline that is concerned with methods of teaching and learning in schools or school-like environments, as opposed to various non formal 2.
-Economic and informal means of socialization.
+3. Improved life: Education helps a woman to These aims may include the development of understanding, rationality, kindness and honesty.
+It also refers to the discipline that is concerned with methods of teaching and learning in schools 4.
+Dignity & Honor: Educated women are now or school-like environments, as opposed to various non formal and informal means of socialization.